A website is only useful if it provides the information YOU are looking for.

 Feel free to suggest topics for articles or even new sections.
 I love trying new things at Generations Quilt Patterns and am happy to do the investigating for you!

-I've answered several of the most common questions that come into the website each week.
+As a remedy to this, I've answered several of the most common questions that come into the website each week.

 This way you have my answer without even writing.
 You find a solution quickly and get back to quilting sooner!